Understand Different Types of Expanding Triangles

 Returning to expanding triangles, as a brief review, they are three-wave structures, in the sense that all five segments of the triangle are corrective ones, and they appear most likely as part of complex corrections.
 (For the definition of a complex correction, please refer to the article dedicated to it.)
 As with any other triangle, expanding or not, the key remains with the b–d trendline, as by the time this line is broken, the whole pattern is considered to be complete.
 This b–d trendline is usually easy to identify as it needs to be a clean one.
 It means that no parts of the c-wave or the e-wave should break this trendline before the triangle’s completion.

 Three Types of Expanding Triangles

 Following the contracting triangles lead, in order to identify the types of expanding triangles a market can form, the thing is to start from the very basic definition and then to apply the changes.
-Therefore, if a contracting triangle, a classical one, is having all the segments of the triangle smaller than the previous one, in the case of an expanding triangle, the logic says that all the segments should be bigger than the previous ones.
-And this leads to the first type of an expanding triangle Elliott found!
+So, if a contracting triangle, a classical type, has each of the segments of the triangle smaller than the previous one, then in the case of an expanding triangle, logic dictates that each of the segments should be bigger than the previous one.
+And this leads to the first type of expanding triangle Elliott found!

 RECOMMENDED FOREX BROKERS

 Horizontal Expanding Triangle